 The Mills Act Historical Property Contract Program is the City’s most significant financial incentive for historic preservation.
-It allows owners of Los Angeles Historic-Cultural Monuments (HCMs) and contributing properties within one of the City’s Historic Preservation Overlay Zones (HPOZs) to receive a potential property tax reduction to help offset the costs of rehabilitating and restoring their buildings.
+It allows owners of Los Angeles Historic-Cultural Monuments (HCMs) and contributing properties within one of the City’s Historic Preservation Overlay Zones (HPOZs) to receive a potential property tax reduction to help offset the costs of substantial rehabilitation and restoration of their buildings.

-Additional information about the program is available in the Mills Act Application Guide and the list of Frequently Asked Questions.
-Email Los Angeles City Planning’s Office of Historic Resources with Mills Act questions at email@example.com.
+Additional information about the program is available below and in the list of Frequently Asked Questions.

 Federal Rehabilitation Tax Credit